 And another important point that I should add.
 I’ve lost the opportunity to register good domain names a few times because I searched using GoDaddy but didn’t buy straight away.
 A few hours later the domain was gone.
 Registered by another customer of that service.
 Or maybe the company itself.
 It seems to me that some unscrupulous companies buy up domain names that people are searching for.
 Or they show other customers what people are looking for.

 If you find a domain name that you like, the first thing to do is to perform due diligence.
 What many proplr don't realise is that domains can have a lot of baggage.
 If spammers used this domain in the past you'll inherit the bad karma.
-Google will still see this domain as a bad one.
+Search engines will still see this domain as a bad one.
 If the domain you buy has a history of buying backlinks and was penalized, you could be at a disadvantage right from the start.

 - Use a thesaurus to pull ideas out of the air and then run them through Lean Domain Search again.